 Pack board shorts, t-shirts, and a sturdy pair of sandals for beach activities.
 A light rain jacket or poncho is advisable even in the dry season due to occasional showers.

 Don’t forget a sarong, which is essential for beach lounging and can serve as a respectful cover-up when visiting temples.
+A portable power bank and a universal power adapter are must-haves to keep your devices charged on the go.

 To safeguard your valuables, consider packing a combination lock and use a water-resistant bag or dry bag, especially useful for beach days or boat trips.